d-krupke/cpsat-primer/README.md

 Below, I will highlight the most important parameters so you can get the most out of CP-SAT.

-> :warning: Only a few parameters, such as `timelimit`, are suitable for
+> :warning: Only a few parameters, such as `max_time_in_seconds`, are suitable
-> beginners.
-Most other parameters, like decision strategies, are best left at
+> for beginners.
+Most other parameters, like decision strategies, are best left
-> their default settings, as they are well-chosen and tampering with them could
+> at their default settings, as they are well-chosen and tampering with them
-> disrupt optimizations.
-For better performance, focus on improving your model.
+> could disrupt optimizations.
+For better performance, focus on improving your
+> model.

 ### Logging